 Not just any window will suffice.
-It must be a minimum of 12 square feet with glass that’s ten percent or more of the total room floor area.
-So in a 200 square foot room you would the window would need 20 square feet of glass.
+It must be a minimum of 12 square feet with glass that’s 10 percent or more of the total room floor area.
+So in a 200-square-foot room, you would need 20 square feet of glass.
 The top of the window must be seven feet from the floor too.

-You'll have more leeway in a loft, as different formulas apply, says Fontan.
+You'll have more leeway in a loft, as different formulas apply, Fontan says.

 Egress: For fire safety purposes, there must be two means of egress, or exit.
 That’s usually easy enough to solve by having the requisite window plus a door that’s accessible from the inside without using keys or tools.
 Or you can forego a door if you like, such as in a loft space.
-Just make sure the opening is two feet ten inches, says Zenreich (per ADA rules).
+Just make sure the opening is two feet, 10 inches, Zenreich says (per ADA rules).

 You cannot put up a wall that blocks the fire escape either, though Fontan says this does not usually pose much of a problem.
-You are permitted to reach the fire escape through a bedroom, says Zenreich, in case you end up walling that off from the kitchen or living area.
+You are permitted to reach the fire escape through a bedroom, Zenreich says, in case you end up walling that off from the kitchen or living area.

 In addition, the bedroom cannot be accessed through another room (and vice versa).
 Same for being able to reach a bathroom without passing through another bathroom.
 When dividing a larger bedroom into two smaller ones, each must have its own entrance from a hallway or open living space.
-"This problem often crops up in NYC, where railroad apartments are now illegal," says Fontan.
+"This problem often crops up in NYC, where railroad apartments are now illegal," Fontan says.

 Other restrictions: Hard-wired smoke and carbon monoxide detectors, a light switch, and one electrical outlet for every 12 feet of wall space are also mandated by building code.